 It's really pretty simple, but knowing the difference can affect how you price your work and whether all your expenses are covered.
 All too often, artists and makers account for the time devoted to making the work, but fail to include their overhead labor.
-When you forget to include your overhead labor you have seriously under-priced your work!
+When you forget to include the overhead labor you have seriously under-priced your work!

 In simplest terms, Overhead Labor includes all the tasks it takes to maintain your studio and business.
 In comparison, Manufacturing Labor (sometimes called, "Direct Labor") is the work that goes directly into each piece.

 - Cleaning your studio (whether it is daily, weekly or yearly, it counts!)

 - Sending out images

 - Preparing your display

 Manufacturing labor is the time and effort that goes into each specific piece, item, artwork, sculpture, ceramic vase, painting, etc. This is the time that you sweat or actually knit, saw, rivet, hammer, paint, or design.